acoppes/acoppes/site/_drafts/lastyearrecap.markdown

 ### Super Dino Box

-At this point I was already [working on an app for some friends and also teaching in University](2023/03/04/update-current-plan.html) but I also wanted to be 100% focused on games in the future.
+At this point I was [working on an app for two of my friends and also teaching "Programación de Videojuegos" in Universidad ORT](2023/03/04/update-current-plan.html) but I also wanted to be focused 100% on games in the future.
 For that reason, I thought about having a lateral income related with games, maybe with mobile and/or web games.

-A friend of mine was developing games for [Poki](https://poki.com/) at that time and recommended it so I decided to see if I could publish something there, and since I had two other friends (Matías Sniadower and Enzo Gaiero) who were interested in experimenting this too, we decided to do something together.
-I was super excited since we were a more complete team: an artist, a game designer and a programmer, and if this worked we could do more stuff together in the future.
+A friend of mine was developing games for [Poki](https://poki.com/) at that time and recommended it, so I decided to see if I could publish something there, and since I had two other friends ([Matías Sniadower](https://www.artstation.com/mtthdower) and [Enzo Gaiero](https://twitter.com/playorbust)) who were also interested in experimenting this too, we decided to do something together.
+I was super excited since we were a more complete team: an artist, a game designer and a programmer, and if this worked we could do more stuff in the future.

 After analyzing other games and also based on our interests, we decided to make a game like a Super Crate Box but with Dinosaurs that should take around one month of work to complete.